 Tip 2 – Change TTL Values to Take Advantage of DNS Cache

 Thankfully, like we mentioned above, due to DNS Cache you don’t have to worry about lookups happening on every single page load.
 It is really about the first time requests.
 DNS cache works similarly to how you cache your WordPress site.
-DNS is served from cache until it expires.
-The length of DNS cache is determined by what they call a time-to-live (TTL) value.
+DNS is served from cache until it expires (here’s how to flush your DNS cache).
+The length of DNS cache is determined by what they call a TTL (Time to Live) value.
 The higher the TTL, the less likely the browser will need to perform another DNS lookup.

 TTL values can be changed with your domain registrar or 3rd-party DNS provider to improve your DNS cache times.
 It is important to note that ISPs also cache DNS.
 Below are a few common TTL values.